RaphaelBecker/Labyrinth/README.md

 # Labyrinth
-Labyrinth
+This project is a homework from university.
+It implements an easy pathfinding algorithm.
-This project ia a short homework from university.
-It implements an very easy pathfinding algorithm.
+The algorith basically follows right walls, until it finds the exit.